- DaVinci Resolve 12.5 User Guide

 - Part 2: Features Comparison Between DaVinci Resolve and DaVinci Resolve Studio

 Note: BlackMagic has released a new version in 2017, you can get more detailed information about this new version at DaVinci Resolve 14 Top Killer Features.
+And in 2018, the newer DaVinci Resolve 15 is available, which includes the audio editing features Fairlight, and some built in Fusion visual effects.
 You can also check the comparison review about DaVinci Resolve vs Adobe Premiere Pro to learn more.

 Recommendation: An Easier Video Editor For Beginners

 If you are finding a video editor which is much easier yet provides powerful video editing features, we recommend you to try Wondershare Filmora Video Editor, which is available for Windows and Mac.
 Watch the video below to check how easy video editing is with Filmora.